XAI-Demonstrator/visualime/docs/source/introduction.rst

 While it serves its purpose as a research tool, the tight coupling between the different components and its poor test coverage make it hard to extend or adapt.

-To our knowledge, there was only one other LIME implementation that is not directly based on the original implementation.
+To our knowledge, there is only one other LIME implementation that is not directly based on the original implementation.
 The popular PyTorch interpretability library `Captum <https://captum.ai>`_ contains `a version <https://github.com/pytorch/captum/blob/master/captum/attr/_core/lime.py>`_ which (in line with the general approach of the library) is relatively low-level.
 For example, users are expected to provide their own similarity functions and take care of input segmentation.
+Further, it depends on PyTorch as the computational backend.

 Hence, we decided to write our own version, specifically tailored towards computer vision applications and the generation of explanations for end-users.